MathieuSchl/killercoda-senario/bash-game/intro.md

 shell, in a way that encourages learning while also having fun.

 This is an environnement in Killercoda for GameShell.
-I only create the environnement, the game repo is available [here](https://github.com/phyver/GameShell)
+I haven't developed the game, the game repo is available [here](https://github.com/phyver/GameShell)

 Playing GameShell, standard commands
 ------------------------------------